sanjanakrishnan/covid-19-risk-dashboard/CONTRIBUTING.md

 Start reading our code and you'll get the hang of it.
 It is pretty straightforward:

 > - This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 Please add readable and understandable comments.
-> - Please ask hrishikesh to add.

-## Testing

-Please ask hrishikesh to add. (if nothing to add feel free to delete)

 ## Get the style right